informedcitizenry/6502.Net/Docs/Expressions.md

         .string $"Start address: {START}" // Becomes "Start address: 49152"
 ```

-In the above example, the expression can be formatted with format specifiers:
+In the above example, the expression can be transformed with format specifiers:

 ```
         .string $"Start address: ${START:X4}" // Becomes "Start address: $C000"